ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Method

+where $R_j = R(q, o^j)$ for $j = 1,2,...,G$.
 To maintain training stability and prevent excessive divergence from the reference model $\pi_{ref}$, we incorporate a KL divergence penalty weighted by coefficient $\beta$ into our objective function.
 Finally, the objective function is calculated as:

-As evidenced in Fig.~\ref{fig:figure3}, our fully trained model demonstrates sophisticated understanding of implicit visual details from the control image ("casual pose indoor" and "long sleeves rolled up").
+As evidenced in Fig.~\ref{fig:figure3}, our fully trained model demonstrates sophisticated understanding of implicit visual details from the control image (``two adults and a dog lying together'' and ``dog nestled between them'').